Skip to main content

 info

 Currently, we only support function calling to the proprietary models like gpt-4 series.
-For open-source model like Llama-3, Mixtral we will support it soon.
-Stay tune!
+For open-source models like Llama-3.3 support is planned in the future.
+Stay tuned!

 © Deutsche Telekom AG